Suicidal Ideation

 • Who are the people in your life that make you feel happy and support you?

 From here, you'll want to discuss with your client which protective factors can be enhanced to increase their safety.
-For instance, if your patient feels that a certain hobby sparks their happiness, what can they change to incorporate more time to do that hobby?
+For instance, if your client feels that a certain hobby sparks their happiness, what can they change to dedicate more time to that hobby?

 Know About Risk Factors